Children who are looked after by the local authority

 Practical problems with contact

 Local authorities have a responsibility to encourage contact between you and your parents.
 They have powers to help you to overcome difficulties with the practical arrangements, for example by making payments for travel expenses.
-A parent who needs practical help with keeping contact should ask her/his social worker for help.
+A parent who needs practical help with keeping contact should ask their social worker for help.